Wildlife watching is how I get high while traveling

 Marveling at every second creature I spot, including people, while my fellow travelers roll their eyes at me, is what makes my journey worthwhile.
-Wildlife watching is how I get high on traveling.
+Wildlife watching is how I get high while traveling.
 I gradually grew as a traveler, as my love for feeling a place and observing the creatures that inhabit this beautiful planet took over the need for just being at a new place.

-Through the journey, I realized how smaller than small I am, yet so privileged to be part of a such a spectacle.
+Through the journey, I realized how smaller than small I am, yet so privileged to be to part of a such a spectacle.
 In this post, I refrain from rambling, for I’m not only feeling lazy but also feeling very lazy.
 Besides, a picture is worth a thousand words and I have fourteen thousand words to show.
 I found all these beautiful animals while traveling without actually planning to find them.

 Here’s what I found wildlife watching: